A Breath of Hope Lung Foundation (ABOH)

-A Breath of Hope Lung Foundation (ABOH) has invested nearly $1.5 million in U.S. lung cancer research projects over the past ten years.
+A Breath of Hope Lung Foundation (ABOH) has invested over $2.5 million in U.S. lung cancer research projects over the past ten years.
 ABOH is committed to being a key contributor to the science that will lead to lower mortality rates, and as such, has added a national expert committee to help us vet our applications.

-The newly formed Scientific Advisory Committee will begin operating in early 2020.
+The Scientific Advisory Committee began operating in early 2020.

 Dr. Fidler is an associate professor of medicine at Rush University Medical Center in the Division of Hematology, Oncology and Cell Therapy.